This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
-Cover and let rise in a warm place until doubled, about 1 hour.
+• Turn the dough onto a floured surface and knead until smooth and elastic, about 6 to 8 minutes.
+Cover and let it rise in a warm place until doubled in size, about 1 hour.

-- Preheat the oven to 400°F (207°C).
-In a large saucepan, bring 4 cups of water and baking soda to a boil.
-Divide the dough into 4 portions.
+• Preheat the oven to 400°F (207°C).
+In a large saucepan, bring 4 cups of water and the baking soda to a boil.
+Then, divide the dough into 4 portions.

-- Add to the boiling water, in batches, for 30 seconds.
-Remove with a slotted spoon; drain on paper towels.
+• Add the dough pieces to the boiling water in batches for 30 seconds.
+Remove them with a slotted spoon and drain on paper towels.

-- Place on a baking sheet lined with parchment paper and top them with the salt.
-Bake the bites for 12 to 15 minutes, until golden brown.
+• Place the bites on a baking sheet lined with parchment paper and sprinkle them with salt.
+Bake for 12 to 15 minutes, until golden brown.

-- While the bites are in the oven, make the Cheddar Cheese Sauce.
+• While the bites are in the oven, make the Cheddar Cheese Sauce.
 Melt the butter in a saucepan over medium heat.
-Add the flour and stir.
-Add the milk to the sauce pan and whisk.
-Add the cheese, whisking constantly until it is melted.
+Add the flour and stir until combined.
+Gradually add the milk, whisking continuously.
+Then, add the cheese, whisking constantly until melted.
 Turn off the heat and transfer the sauce to a dipping bowl.

-- Remove the pretzel bites from the oven, roll them in the melted butter.
+• Remove the pretzel bites from the oven and roll them in the melted butter.
 Serve immediately with the Cheddar Cheese Sauce.

 Notes